JassTxM/SCM_Repo_1/README.md

 ### For C and Python files:
 1. Ensure you have a C compiler (like GCC) installed.
 2. Install Python (if not already installed) to run Python scripts.
+3. Ensure that you have installed an editor like VS Code
 ## Usage

 - Run the Python script: